carlosp420/nymphalidae_diversification/MS.md

 ## Abstract
-The speciose butterfly family Nymphalidae has been used to study evolutionary interactions between plants and insects.
+The species rich butterfly family Nymphalidae has been used to study evolutionary interactions between plants and insects.
 Theories of insect-hostplant dynamics predict accelerated diversification due to key innovations.
 We investigated whether phylogenetic uncertainty affects a commonly used method